kubewarden/kubewarden.io/static/images/SOURCES.md

 # Theme artwork sources

-These SVG files are local copies of upstream artwork, without color changes or filters.
+These image files are local copies of upstream artwork, without color changes or filters.

 ## Rancher by SUSE